 Undergraduate & High School Students: We look for enthusiasm, maturity, reliability, a strong work ethic, and a willingness to learn and work as part of a team.
 Please see here for more details on how to apply.
 Applications not following instructions will not receive a reply.

 We take seriously our commitment to the public good and are appreciative of the taxpayer-based funding that makes our research possible.
 As a postdoc at Caltech, Dr. Saxena organized and led outreach efforts such as 'Lab Tours' for the general public at several levels -- middle & high school students from inner city schools, undergraduates, philanthropists, and many others.
 We have continued that tradition of community involvement in the Saxena Lab at UIC, where we have an effective (and really fun!) workflow for demonstrating in vivo cell and developmental biology to visitors.
+We've also begun a 'traveling science' outreach program that brings this exciting in vivo biology directly into underserved communities.
 Contact us at saxenalabuic at gmail.com to set up a visit/field trip to our lab or to request one of our lab members to give a presentation at your Chicagoland-area school or organization.